dan-osterrath/mbtiles-downloader/README.md

 You have to specify the min and max zoom level in he following format: *[min zoom]-[max-zoom]*
 * *-o* / *--options* - the options file to use
 * *-f* / *--file* - the target MBtile file to write
+If the target MBtiles file already exists all downloaded tiles will be added to this file.
+If tiles already exist they won't be downloaded and overwritten again.
+So you can easily continue a previous download progress or add additional boundaries later.

 To download an MBTiles file with the zoom levels 4 to 12 for the Suisse i.e. you would specify *-b 5.9559,45.818,10.4921,47.8084 -z 4-12 -o myoptions.properties -f suisse.mbtiles*